 I guess I'm the exception.

-And and especially when uh Mueller has just now learned that Manafort is going to blame Rick Gates the snitch for everything.
+And especially when Mueller has just now learned that Manafort is going to blame Rick Gates, the snitch, for everything.

-So I they've they may have reconsidered and decided you know what we're gonna have to make this case without Gates.
+So they may have reconsidered and decided, you know what, we're going to have to make this case without Gates.

 Can't the defense call Gates?

-They could and in fact he's on their witness list.
+And in fact, he's on their witness list.

 How do you feel about that?

-Well we should if they don't give us the documents if they don't give us the information that we as a separate and equal branch of government are entitled to have in order to get answers for the American people, then we will we will actually call the vote for impeachment of Ron Rosenstein.
+If they don't give us the documents, if they don't give us the information that we as a separate and equal branch of government are entitled to have in order to get answers for the American people, then we will actually call the vote for impeachment of Rod Rosenstein.

 And the House has a constitutional duty to do oversight.

-If the executive branch isn't going to do that, people should be held in Kent uh contempt, people should be impeached.
+If the executive branch isn't going to do that, people should be held in contempt.

 That's how it works.

-That's why if they'll give us the information, Mr. Meadows and and myself and others are going to force an impeachment vote at some point.
+That's why, if they don't give us the information, Mr. Meadows and myself and others are going to force an impeachment vote at some point.

 Why is it always delayed?

-All of it if they don't demand that their subpoenas be recognized.
+Now, Congress will lose all authority as it relates to subpoena, all of it, if they don't demand that their subpoenas be recognized.

 That's just a fact.